 CPMC encourages visitors and staff to follow San Francisco's Transit First policy and use alternative modes of transportation whenever possible.
 The Mission Bernal Campus is easily accessible by a combination of rail, bus, shuttle, ferry and/or bicycle.
 Visit 511.org for a comprehensive list of transit options to spare the air and keep our campuses safer for you and your families.

 Complimentary shuttle services to and from Mission Bernal Campus to 24th St. Mission BART station is available for staff, physicians, volunteers, patients and their families.
 Shuttle service is available every 30 minutes, Monday – Friday, 6:00 a.m. to 6:00 p.m.
-Verify with RIgo
+Verify with RIgo – you should actually review this with Craig Oats and/or David Roney